Rapid Variability of Sgr A* across the Electromagnetic Spectrum: Synchrotron Self-Compton Scattering and the Evolution of the Optical Depth

 \subsection{A Simple Source Model}

 To generate submm light curves that correspond qualitatively and quantitatively to the observed data, we here propose a simple three-step process of electron injection, compression of magnetic field lines, and expansion.
 For simplicity, we model this three-step process as a cyclic process in a single zone.
 Analysis of this process makes the assumption that if $S_{\rm{thin}}$ is rising fast, the variability is injection dominated, and the opacity is developing according to Case~1.
 If $S_{\rm{thin}}$ is falling quickly, the source is adiabatically expanding according to Case~3.
 Just before the time of peak flux density, the source is subjected to an episode of (non-adiabatic) compression and particle escape, i.e., a compression of the magnetic field lines mainly without electron heating (similar to Case~2 but with changing $B$).
 Here, particle escape is necessary because close to the peak, $S_{\rm{thin}}$ changes little, but in our model $B$ increases.
-Because $\epsilon_{\nu}$ depends on $B$ and on the product $n_0 \theta^3$ (which is constant under particle conservation), particles must escape.
+Because $\epsilon_{\nu}$ depends on $B$ and on the product $n_0 \theta^3$ (which is constant under particle conservation), particles must escape\footnote{A decreasing source size with increasing magnetic flux density $B$ can be created naturally when magnetic flux lines are compressed with the bulk of electrons not following that compression.
+As a consequence, a smaller volume filled with electrons is interacting with the stronger magnetic field.
+The electrons outside this active zone then have ``escaped'' the synchrotron region.
+The details of this compression phase depend on the characteristics of the processes that govern the electron budget (injection, escape, cooling). }.

+The reason for using a cyclic model is simplicity.
+However, the cycles we are modelling are not “sequential” in the sense that an individual cycle has to return to its starting point before a new cycle can start.
+A change of $\dot{S}_{\rm{thin}}(t)$ from negative to positive will start a `new cycle'.
+To translate this to a picture of multiple regions, a new region will start to dominate where the old left off.
+While a new source region might start with a different set of source parameters, statistically the presented approach is equivalent, at least with respect to the posteriors of the source parameters marginalized over time.

 Our three-step source evolution is illustrated in Figure~\ref{cartoon12}, including transitions between injection and compression and compression and expansion.
 The model qualitatively predicts submm light curves correlated with the NIR and shows a range of possible delays between the two bands.
-It is, indeed, the simplest source evolution model that can reproduce the observed phenomenology without generating artificial symmetries in the light curves or too strict correlations.
+It is, indeed, the simplest source evolution model that can reproduce the observed phenomenology without generating artificial symmetries in the light curves or too-strict correlations.